ESG Data

 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

 • 1)Emissions associated with activities up to the point when materials/components, materials related to purchased goods and sale, etc. are manufactured.
 For emission intensities, we have referred to the “Emission intensity database for calculation of GHG emissions by organizations throughout the supply chain (ver.
-3.2)” and the “CO2 equivalents common intensity database (ver.
-4.0).”
-In FY2022 and earlier, part of the emissions from transportation of purchased goods were included in this category.
-In FY2023, we have changed the calculation method and such emissions are included in Category 4: Upstream transportation and distribution.
+3.4)” and the “CO2 equivalents common intensity database (ver.
+4.01).”
+Emissions related to vessel transportation from overseas to Japan were included until FY2022.
+To ensure the use of a uniform calculation method across the Group, these emissions have been excluded and accounted for as upstream transportation and distribution emissions since FY2023.
+This change resulted in a 362 kt-CO2e decrease in emissions compared to the previous aggregation method.

 • 2)Emission from building and producing capital goods of our companies